 For example, “withdrawing from heroin, a highly addictive opiate, is an intensely uncomfortable experience.
 Restlessness, nervousness, severe cravings and goose bumps can trigger the urge to self-mutilate.”
 This all leads to the formation of a skin picking disorder, which can lead to infection at an even higher rate in a person who is already under the mental and physical stressors inherent in drug withdrawal.

-Anyone who feels as though they are unable to stop picking at their skin should seek help before the more serious effects arise.
+Anyone who feels as though they are unable to stop picking at their skin should seek help before the more serious complications arise.
+It’s much easier to heal from this disorder before infections and hard-set habits are a part of the affected person’s life.
 To read more about the symptoms of skin picking, see the source article at the Dual Diagnosis website.

 How to Treat Drug Abuse and Skin Picking